The Tango Lesson: Distribution

 The film was first presented at the Venice Film Festival in Italy on 29 August 1997.
-One week later it was screened at the Toronto International Film Festival in Canada on 8 September 1997.
-The picture screened at various film festivals, including: the Mar del Plata Film Festival, Argentina; the Reykjavik Film Festival, Iceland; the Istanbul Film Festival, Turkey; and others.
+It was screened at the Toronto International Film Festival in Canada on 8 September.
+The picture screened at various film festivals, including the Mar del Plata Film Festival in Argentina, the Reykjavik Film Festival in Iceland, the Istanbul Film Festival in Turkey, and others.